 For farmers who have practiced rudimentary farming methods for generations and with ever diminishing returns, a mindset change is critical to a sustainable change.
-The C-Care program of Farmer Field Schools, hands on training and clear demonstrable benefits witnessed over two years will result in a mindset change required to refocus the community to match forward, embracing improved farming methods.
+The C-Care program of Farmer Field Schools, hands on training and clear demonstrable benefits witnessed over two years will result in a mindset change required to refocus the society to match forward, searching for new and better ways of farming.

 Getting farmers in Lukaaka to increase income per capita from around USD 62 to USD 200 per year will call for a paradigm shift.
 At present the farmer's focus is on survival and almost all families grow beans, cassava, bananas and maize.
-With land as the major constraint, none of these crops are grown in sufficient quantities to enable earn an additional income.
-C-Care, has experience in getting farmers to adapt to Climate smart agriculture.
-Rather than to grow maize, beans, cassava and bananas, farmers get to understand that they can grow high value crops and fast maturing varieties such onions, water melon, tomatoes and chilies.
+With land as the major constraint, none of these crops are grown in sufficient quantities to enable them make much money through sales.
+C-Care, has experience in getting farmers to appreciate the principle of optimization of scarce resources.
+Rather than to grow maize, beans, cassava and bananas, farmers get to understand that they can grow quick maturing and high value horticultural crops such onion, tomatoes and chillies.
 One Ugandan Farmer Darius Kanyesigye has reported (www.agrostudies.com; April 4th, 2017) that an acre can yield up to 20-25 tons of onions.
 The current price of onions per kilogramme in Kampala ranges from Ushs 3,000 to Ushs 4,000 per kilogramme.
 Farmers are usually offered about 50% of the eventual market prices.
-In the worst case scenario, even if the farmer in Lukaaka were only able to get 12 tons of onions from an acre and is offered only Ushs 1,000 per kilogramme, the household would make Ushs 12,000,000 equivalent to USD 3,243l) raising per capita income for a family of 8 to from USD 62 to USD 405.
+In the worst case scenario, even if the farmer in Lukaaka were only able to get 12 tons of onions from an acre and is offered only Ushs 1,000 per kilogramme, the household would make Ushs 12,000,000 equivalent to USD 3,243!) raising per capita income for a family of 8 to from USD 62 to USD 405.
 This is the mindset change required to improve the quality of life in rural Uganda rather than sticking to growing traditional food crops.